SEI-R-2-22/u3_lesson_redux_middleware/README.md

 On the frontend, inside our `src` directory, we have a directory called `services`.
 A "Service" is a file that contains a group of functions that handle the axios call for a particular endpoint.
 You should typically group and name service files by the endpoint they interact with.

 In this example, we have a file called `DepartmentService`.
-It's job is to handle all of ouyr axios calls for our departments endpoint.
+Its job is to handle all of our axios calls for our departments endpoint.
 Take a look:

 ```javascript
 import Client from './'